ohenley/readme-template/README.md

 Linux support: WIP

 ## Acknowledgments
-Useage of Win95/NT console support (nt_console.ads/adb) provided by Jerry van Dijk to format output
+Useage of Win95/NT console support (win32_cmd.ads/adb) provided by the King of Thugs.